evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Performance/_index.md

 ## Drivetrain

-Tesla Model Y Performance has an all-wheel drive system supported by two motors, one on each axle.
+Tesla Model Y Performance features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 167 mm.